Updated 2nd Nov 2020

-Q: We were registered for a conference, what do we do next?
+Q: We were registered for a conference that didn’t proceed, what do we do next?

 All registered teachers were emailed on 17th March to be notified of the cancellation and given further instructions regarding the alternative.
 Those who did not respond were emailed a follow-up email on March 26th.
 If you didn’t receive these emails please check your junkmail folder, or clarify with teacher’s email address was given to us at the time of registration.
 Please email firstname.lastname@example.org if you have not received the email and we will send you a copy.

-In preparation for the likelihood that the government would instruct us to cancel the events, our team had been working on a high-quality alternative.
+In preparation for the likelihood that the government would instruct us to cancel the events, we created a high-quality alternative.
 This is a comprehensive online solution, outlined below.

 Q: Can I speak to someone at the GRIP office about this situation?